ebamfo/devops-qr-code/README.md

 ## Technologies Used

-**1. Vue.js-**The front-end is developed using VueJS.
+**1. Vue.js-** The front-end is developed using VueJS.

-**2. FastAPI-**The API is developed using FastAPI.
+**2. FastAPI-** The API is developed using FastAPI.
 It receives a GET function with 2 parameters ie **url**(URL to be converted) and **dateTime**(Current time is hhmmss to name image).
 It stores the QR code in Azure Blob Storage and returns a url to access it.

-**3. Kubernetes-**The web-ui and API are deployed as pods in a deployment set in Azure Kubernetes Services.
+**3. Kubernetes-** The web-ui and API are deployed as pods in a deployment set in Azure Kubernetes Services.
 Loadbalalancer services are created for the web-ui and API.
 SecretProviderClass is used to pass connection string of Azure Blob Storage into API pod during deployment

-**4. Terraform-**Terraform is used as the IaC tool to deploy and manage Microsoft Azure services.
+**4. Terraform-** Terraform is used as the IaC tool to deploy and manage Microsoft Azure services.

-**5. Microsoft Azure-**Microsoft Azure is used for the cloud deployments.
+**5. Microsoft Azure-** Microsoft Azure is used for the cloud deployments.
 Microsoft Azure tools used include Azure Kubernetes Service, Azure Key Vault and Azure Blob Storage

+**5. GitHub Actions-**
-**5. GitHub Actions-**5 CI/CD Pipelines which carry out the following 4 main tasks;
+Five CI/CD Pipelines which carry out the following 4 main tasks;
 - Test and Deploy changes made to API
 - Deploy changes made to front end
 - Deploy changes made to kubernetes manifest files